ericjbasti/locus.js/README.md

-laso.js
+locus.js
 =======

 Simple Local Storage

-This implimentation hasn't been browser tested in anthing other than a modern Chrome and Safari.
+This implimentation hasn't been browser tested in anything other than a modern Chrome and Safari.
 It's really not doing anything complex, so browser support should be fine, but for now... who knows.

 Basic usage:

-	var ls = new Laso("my_ls");	// this created a new Laso with an id to check if we created any prior data it might find.
+	var ls = new Locus("my_ls");	// this created a new Locus with an id to check if we created any prior data it might find.

 	ls.loadFromLocal(); // this will pull in any local storage info, should it exist into an easy to manage object.